 The image shown above depicts the embryonic mouse inner ear stained with an antibody to a protein that is specifically expressed in the otic lineage.
 Postdoctoral fellow Byron Hartman is working on this ongoing project and provided this spectacular image.

-Similarly, we are looking for a postdoctoral fellow to join our group in mid 2015 or later.
+We are actively looking for a postdoctoral fellow to join our group in 2016.
 The successful candidate should have a strong interest in solving open questions how fate decisions in the developing and regenerating inner ear are being orchestrated.
 We expect strong work ethics, creativity, and ability to independently learn and implement new technologies.
-A background in bioinformatics or interest in computational analysis methods of single cell transcriptome data is a requirement.
+Interest in computational analysis methods of single cell transcriptome data is a requirement.

 If you are interested in joining our group, please send a single introductory paragraph and your CV to Stefan Heller at email@example.com